ASS206 - Medical Anthropology

 The study of human knowledge systems in the area of health and illness lies at the heart of anthropology as a whole.
-Medical anthropology is thus central to the discipline and is also a major point of articulation between anthropology and other sciences.
-In this unit, students will learn the key concepts and approaches in medical anthropology through both the study of non-western medical knowledge systems as well as the study of western medicine, or biomedicine, as a distinctive cultural system.
-Through detailed case studies of different medical phenomena and how humans act in relation to these phenomena, students will examine health and healing from a cross-cultural perspective.
-Fundamental concepts such as the division between mind and body, the idea of disease pathology, plural medical systems and culture-bound syndromes will be examined.
-Special emphasis is given to studying developing or third world contexts where disparities in wealth and resources impact upon health.
+Medical anthropology is thus pivotal to the discipline and is also a major point of articulation between anthropology and other sciences.
+In this unit, students will learn key concepts and approaches in medical anthropology through the study of a spectrum of traditions of healing and embodiment, as well as the study of western medicine, or biomedicine, as a distinctive cultural system.
+Through detailed case studies of different medical phenomena and how humans act in relation to them, students will examine health and healing from a cross-cultural, “biosocial” perspective.
+Fundamental concepts such as the division between mind and body, the social construction of disease, culture-bound syndromes, and structural violence will be examined.
+Special emphasis is given to the relationship between health, disease, systems of power, and disparities in wealth and resources.

 Unit Fee Information